 Fire Departments often list After a Fire actions that can help to recover from a structural fire.
 An extensive listing is located at the U.S. Fire Administration website.
 Below are some recommendations for actions to take Before a Fire to assure that you have the knowledge and tools to prevent or reduce the extent of damage to your home and family.

-About 2,500 Americans die in residential fires each year.
-In most cases, the death could have been prevented with an early alert from a working smoke detector.
-This Smoke Detector handout (PDF 161 KB) provides information on keeping your detectors up to date and understanding the difference between the two major types of smoke detectors.
-Below are our answers to some of the most common questions we receive regarding smoke detectors.
+In 2019, it is estimated fire departments responded to almost 500,000 structure fires in the United States.
+These fires caused approximately 3,000 deaths.
+In most cases, the death could have been prevented with an early alert from a working smoke alarm and a home fire escape plan.
+This Smoke Alarm handout (PDF 212 KB) provides information on keeping your alarms up to date.
+Below are our answers to some of the most common questions we receive regarding smoke alarms.

 This Escape Plan handout (PDF 154 KB) is a useful tool that provides a checklist of everything a basic fire escape plan needs and a grid to map out your escape path.